adamGuinea/blogApp/README.md

 # Blog app

-Making use of React Router DOM to create individual components routes and give an aspect of navigation around the app.
+Using React Router DOM to create individual components routes and give an aspect of navigation around the app.